xjtuair/AI-Based-Email-Classifier/README.md

 Functions handle the removal of punctuation and stopwords, and perform stemming on the content.
 Two vectors, TF-IDF and Count vectors, are used to extract the relevant features.

 2. Text Classification:
 Classifers are trained on the features extracted and their performance is evaluated.
-Parameter tuni
+Parameter tuning is